-Chevrolet Trailblazer owners have reported 50 problems linked to transmission failure (under the power train category).
+Chevrolet Trailblazer owners have reported 50 problems related to transmission failure (under the power train category).

 See all problems of the 2006 Chevrolet Trailblazer.

-The car was a 2007 Chevrolet Trailblazer.
-The VIN of this vehicle was 1GNET13H17_.
 Transmission failure without any notice at intersection almost causing accident in a 2007 chevy Trailblazer ss.
-This transmission failure issue occurred Saturday, Jun.
-4, 2011.

 See all problems of the 2007 Chevrolet Trailblazer.

 2005 chevy Trailblazer.
 Bought the vehicle used in 2008 with only 33868 miles on it.
 Have 78158 on vehicle now and last month had to have the radiator replaced and transmission rebuilt.
 The place that did the repairs told me he gets about 3-5 Trailblazers a year with the same problem.
 He had 2 folks call about the same issue while mine was on the rack.
 Seems the radiator develops a small leak in the system that cools the trans and causes the transmission to fail.
 Had no real issues until last month when vehicle would not come out of 3rd gear.
 Could put auto transmission in to 1 or 2 and then be able to take off from dead stop and shift into drive to get the vehicle home and then to shop.
 Have looked online to see if there was a recall on this issue and there has not, but appears there have been other complaints about this issue.
 Total cost for vehicle repair was $2,814.
 17.